-nent is entered between: the PAPIO-MISSOURI RIVER NATURAL RESOURCES a governmental subdivision of the State of Nebraska, with offices at 8901 South , Omaha, Nebraska, hereinafter called "the District" and here einafter called "the Permittee", witnesseth that, WH EREAS , the Permittee desires to (hereafter calle ed "the (Construction") in the District's(ROW) in , the Permittee desires to(hereafter Construction") in the District's (ROW) in Section, T,RE, County, Nebraska. , the District is agreeable to permit the Construction in the aforesaid structure right- cordance with the terms and conditions hereinafter set forth. betv veen the REFORE, in consideration of their mutual covenants herein expressed, it is agreed be District and the Permittee that approval to construct, operate and maintain the n, in accordance with the plans and specifications for, as per plans prepared by, dated contained herein by reference is hereby granted to the Per mittee s ubject to the following conditions: 1. insta e and channel facilities and appurtenances thereof damaged as a result of the llation, operation and maintenance of the Construction are properly and immediately red to their "as built" condition.
-This shall include but not be limited to the following: (a) all excavations shall be backfilled with same or comparable material and compacted to a density at least equal to that of the adjacent Levee, (b) all seeded areas which are disturbed shall be re-seeded and an acceptable cover established, (c) all materials, pipe, debris and other material shall be removed from the site following completion of the Construction, (d) a new six inch (6") thick by ten foot (10') wide crushed limestone (1-1/2 inch crusher run) surfacing will be placed on all traveled unpaved portions of levee roadway, unless District waives this requirement at the project final inspection and (e) all concrete or asphalt trails shall be rebuilt to original constructed thickness and

-2. The Permittee agrees to pay for all damages occasioned to the levee system arising out of the Construction and/or the use of the levee system by the Permittee and/or its contractors.
+This agreement is entered between: the PAPIO-MISSOURI RIVER NATURAL RESOURCES DISTRICT, a governmental subdivision of the State of Nebraska, with offices at 8901 South 154th Street, Omaha, Nebraska, hereinafter called "the District" and \\\\\\, hereinafter called "the Permittee", witnesseth that,

+WHER EAS, the Permittee d esir es to (hereafter called "the Construction") in the Distr ict's (ROW) in Section , T ,R E, County, Nebraska.

+WHEREAS, the District is agreeable to permit the Construction in the aforesaid structure right-ofway in accordance with the terms and conditions hereinafter set forth.

+NOW THEREFORE, in consideration of their mutual covenants herein expressed, it is agreed between the District and the Permittee that approval to construct, operate and maintain the Construction, in accordance with the plans and specifications for \\\\\\, as per plans prepared by \\\\\\, dated \\\\\\\, dated Permittee subject to the following conditions:

+- 1. Levee and channel facilities and appurtenances thereof damaged as a result of the installation, operation and maintenance of the Construction are properly and immediately restored to their "as built" condition.
+This shall include but not be limited to the following: - (a) all excavations shall be backfilled with same or comparable material and compacted to a density at least equal to that of the adjacent Levee, - (b) all seeded areas which are disturbed shall be re-seeded and an acceptable cover established, - (c) all materials, pipe, debris and other material shall be removed from the site following completion of the Construction, - (d) a new six inch (6") thick by ten foot (10') wide crushed limestone (1-1/2 inch crusher run) surfacing will be placed on all traveled unpaved portions of levee roadway, unless District waives this requirement at the project final inspection and - (e) all concrete or asphalt trails shall be rebuilt to original constructed thickness and width. - 2.
+The Permittee agrees to pay for all damages occasioned to the levee system arising out of the Construction and/or the use of the levee system by the Permittee and/or its contractors.
 In the event of any damage to the levee system caused by the installation, operation or maintenance of the Construction, the District shall notify the Permittee, who shall promptly cause such damage to be properly repaired to the satisfaction of the District.
-In the event that such damaged portions of the levee are not promptly or properly width.
+In the event that such damaged portions of the levee are not promptly or properly repaired by the

-repaired by the Permittee, the District shall make the repairs and, following demand, shall have an action against the Permittee for the actual cost of such repairs, and for a reasonable fee for associated administration costs and for attorney fees.
+Permittee, the District shall make the repairs and, following demand, shall have an action against the Permittee for the actual cost of such repairs, and for a reasonable fee for associated administration costs and for attorney fees.